-Following this offering, we expect to be a "controlled company" within the meaning of the corporate governance rules of the New York Stock Exchange.
+Following this offering, we will be a "controlled company" within the meaning of the corporate governance rules of the New York Stock Exchange.
+As a "controlled company," we intend to rely on the exemptions from certain corporate governance standards of the New York Stock Exchange.
 See the section titled "Management-Director Independence and Controlled Company Exception."